sesh/base.html/README.md

 #### ...Google Analytics?

 There's a bunch of analytics options out there and Google provides one of them.
-Our aim is to not be opinionated so you'll need to include your own analytics package.
+Our aim is to not be opinionated so you'll need to include your own analytics package (if you really want a recommendation you can support the creator of this template by using my referral code for [Fathom Analytics](https://usefathom.com/ref/GQ3I7T).

 ## Contributing